 This is an awesome platform for research and for high power builds, I don't know of any controller at this power level, with this quality and attention to detail while open to the user to modify the firmware at will.

 We have been going on for a long way without external feedback, so I'm eager to hear what you guys think.
-Just remember this is not meant to be a cheap controller, its meant to drive very expensive and dangerous equipment, so it should be a safe and solid piece of hardware.
+Axiom is not meant to be a cheap controller, its meant to drive very expensive and dangerous equipment, so it must be a safe and solid piece of hardware.